 - The complexity inherent in your role.
 The position that you fill in work.
-For example Customer data technician, Family Counseling Specialist, Director of Manufacturing.
+For example, Customer data technician, Family Counseling Specialist, and Director of Manufacturing.

-In teams, the examination of the person, task, and work complexity is under constant scrutiny
+In teams, the examination of the person, task, and work complexity are under constant scrutiny.

 Think about your manager

 - When an unanticipated obstacle happens, what’s their reaction?

 - When you speak with them, do they offer advice & add value to your work and decision-making?

 - If you can handle the complexity of your role (which may be the problem), are they comfortable with leaving you alone & encouraging you to do your work?

 - How often do you have to check in with your manager?

 I’ve developed organizational practices and methods for making sense of work complexity and changing leadership + teamwork to understand, and best respond to the complexity of your work.

 Working with a manufacturing company looking to promote an internal front-line employee to be a Lead employee, a lead employee serves as a staff supervisor on that shift in a particular location.
 They operate in between the First-Line Manager and the Front-Line Staff.